-The Learning Commons offers free tutoring to all currently enrolled UW-Washington County students.
+The Learning Commons offers free tutoring to all currently enrolled UW-Milwaukee at Washington County students.
 Our goal is to enhance student learning outside of the classroom setting.
 Tutors are available for writing, math, and other content areas based on student need.
 Tutors are hired because they have an interest in helping others and have been recommended by faculty as a good candidate.
 All tutors must go through a mandatory training session and maintain their own academic success.

 Academic advising is a very important part of your college experience.
-UW-Washington County advisors are available to assist you in developing educational plans that are compatible with your life goals.
+Advisors are available to assist you in developing educational plans that are compatible with your life goals.
 The ultimate responsibility for making decisions about your educational plans rests directly with you, but your academic advisor is here to help!